itsAmyWall/linear_regression/README.md

-# Linear Regression Model in Python
+# Linear Regression Models in Python

+###Linear_Regression_Diabetes
- A linear regression model in Python using the scikit-learn package
+ A linear regression model in Python using the diabetes dataset (via scikit-learn)